 Black’s eponymous album divided critics, but is described as the best Black album by the Rough Guide to Music, particularly for its ‘top notch arrangements’.
 Lyrically, the album is Black’s most optimistic.
 ‘Feel like change’ addresses the frustration of powerlessness with the optimism that one man can make a difference; ‘Fly up to the moon’ is an upbeat musical daydream; and ‘Sweet breath of your rapture’ and ‘She’s my best friend’ are joyful love songs.

-The album featured backing vocals by Sam Brown, Robert Palmer and Camilla Griehsel-Vearncombe, who

-    would later guest on ‘Water on Snow’ as ‘Lady Black’.
+The album featured backing vocals by Sam Brown, Robert Palmer and Camilla Griehsel-Vearncombe, who would later guest on ‘Water on Snow’ as ‘Lady Black’.

-    This was to be the final Black album for major label A&M. “A difference of opinion developed between

-    Black and A&M over the choice of the first single,” Colin wrote to fans in 1992.
-A&M lobbied for

-    ‘Here it comes again’ while Black preferred ‘Feel like change’.
-Black’s choice was released to some

-    success, particularly in South Africa.
-After what Colin described as ‘two to three years arguing

-    with A&M about everything’, Colin parted company with the major label.
+This was to be the final album for major label A&M. “A difference of opinion developed between Black and A&M over the choice of the first single,” Colin wrote to fans in 1992.
+A&M lobbied for ‘Here it comes again’ while CV preferred ‘Feel like change’.
+CV’s choice was released to some success, particularly in South Africa.
+After what Colin described as ‘two to three years arguing with A&M about everything’, Colin parted company with the major label.

 Click on the song titles to read the lyrics (note: lyrics are not optimised for mobile browsing).